Sports Betting Legality: Complete Guide to State-by-State Regulations

 Some states have chosen to legalize solely in person sports bet at physical locations:

-Offer sports bet at casino properties with limited mobile bet through casino apps. -
+- Arkansas Offer sports bet at casino properties with limited mobile bet through casino apps.

-Provides parlay bet through the lottery and full sports bet at three casinos. -
+- Delaware Provides parlay bet through the lottery and full sports bet at three casinos.

-Allows mobile bet solely while physically present on casino property. -
+- Mississippi Allows mobile bet solely while physically present on casino property.

-Offer sports bet through tribal gaming compacts at select tribal casinos. -
+- New Mexico Offer sports bet through tribal gaming compacts at select tribal casinos.

-Initially launch with retail solely bet at tribal casinos before expand. -
+- North Carolina Initially launch with retail solely bet at tribal casinos before expand.

-Limits sports bet to deadwood casinos and tribal locations. -
+- South Dakota Limits sports bet to deadwood casinos and tribal locations.

 States with late launch or pending sports betting